 She walked over to the third gravesite and looked at it and tears began to well in her eyes once again.
 "You horrible horrible man.
-How could you do this !
-How could you kill your wife and 3 year old child.
+How could you do this?
+How could you kill your wife and three year old child.
 You were evil when I knew you and you are evil now.
 I hope you burn in hell.
 You bastard!"

 Startled, Carrie looked up quickly to see who was beside her.
 She thought she felt the presence of someone near her and thought someone was also maybe lingering around the three gravesites.

 "I read it in the papers and internet.
 It's national news you know.
 It was on CNN and in our local paper.
 It was awful what happened.
 Just awful.
 When I saw that the murderers name was Nick Adams , I knew it had to be your old Nick.
-I knew it, my stomach sank when I heard the name.
+My stomach sank when I heard the name.
 I checked into it and found out that the funeral was today.
 I have business in Canada this week so I decided to make a stop along the way.
 I came here for the victims.
 I came here for closure .
 Is that why you are here?"
+I said.